NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __oslabel__: The Linux distribution label assigned by Mellanox to the tarball.
-For Ubuntu, the default value is `ubuntu16.04` for Ubuntu 16.04 and `ubuntu18.04` for Ubuntu 18.04.
+For Ubuntu, the default value is `ubuntu16.04` for Ubuntu 16.04, `ubuntu18.04` for Ubuntu 18.04, and `ubuntu20.04` for Ubuntu 20.04.
 For RHEL-based Linux distributions, the default value is `redhat7.6` for version 7 and `redhat8.0` for version 8.

 - __ospackages__: List of OS packages to install prior to installing Mellanox HPC-X.  For Ubuntu, the default values are `bzip2`,